Lolis Elie: Prominent cases

+Additional work

+On top of supporting boycotts in New Orleans, Elie also participated in organizing and assigning lawyers to cases regarding the Freedom Riders.
+He represented CORE for multiple years in both Louisiana and parts of Mississippi.
+Later, in 1961, Elie, along with six other Freedom Rider supporters, spoke with Attorney General Robert F. Kennedy.
+Kennedy told them to shift their efforts away from the rides and instead to focus on a different cause.

 Legacy

 Elie is credited as a major force in the fight to desegregate New Orleans, handling many significant cases in the local process.

 Personal life

 Elie was Catholic, and buried in a Catholic funeral at St Augustine Catholic Church.

-His son is writer, documentary filmmaker, and food historian Lolis Eric Elie.
+His son is writer, documentary filmmaker, and food historian Lolis Eric Elie, and his daughter Migel Elizabeth Elie was a medical doctor.